 The ability to present a comprehensive packet of selected gift items and printed media in a single float marks the biggest single advantage of floats over other delivery methods.
 Although the target audience is limited primarily to fishermen, security forces and costal and river inhabitants, the receipt of a single float permits the operator to place the full story into the hands of the target members.
 Thus, use of floats opens up almost unlimited possibilities for employment of psychological operations against a target audience that has, for the most part, a vehicle for defection.
 The very least to be gained on even a limited program is increased security precautions on the part of the target area security forces.

 The handbook goes on to mention specific gifts that North Korean fishermen defectors stated were desirable.
-Among them were cigarette holders (fishermens hands are usually wet); cigarette lighters; nylon cord; sunglasses; and ball-point pens.
+In 1966 defector stated that the best gifts would be cigarette holders (fishermens hands are usually wet); cigarette lighters; nylon cord; sunglasses; and ball-point pens.
 Non-fisherman defectors preferred work clothes; winter underwear; socks; undershirts; gloves and cloth among others.
 The manual concludes: